FreeRTOS/coreMQTT-Agent/README.md

 ## Generating documentation

+The MQTT Agent API documentation can be found [here](https://freertos.org/Documentation/api-ref/coreMQTT-Agent/docs/doxygen/output/html/index.html).

 The Doxygen references were created using Doxygen version 1.8.20.
-To generate the Doxygen pages, please run the following command from the root of this repository:
+To generate the Doxygen pages yourself, please run the following command from the root of this repository:

 ```shell
 doxygen docs/doxygen/config.doxyfile